 🕒 Hours: Tues-Fri: 8:00-5:30, Weekends: 10:00-4:00.
 Closed Mondays.

 For ancient relics: For an even more in-depth look into Ecuador’s ancient artifacts, the Museo de las Culturas Aborígenes is a must-visit for any archeology buffs.
 Their collection of over 5,000 artifacts is the most vast we’ve seen in Ecuador.
 Even those with only a mild interest Pre-Colombian artifacts may be amused by the ancient “love carvings” displayed from the Tolita culture.

 🕒 Hours: Weekdays: 9:00-6:00, Sat: 9:00-2:00, Closed Sunday

 For religious history: The Religious Art Museum is housed in the Cuenca’s Old Cathedral.
-This temple goes way back to the 1500s and a recorded audio tour (in English) tells all about its nearly 500-year history of this church, with detail and enthusiasm.
+This temple goes way back to the 1500s.
+A recorded audio tour (in English) tells all about its nearly 500-year history of this church, with great detail and enthusiasm.

 🕒 Hours: Weekdays: 9:00-5:30, Weekends: 9:00-2:00.

 7) Explore Cuenca’s Inca Ruins from Right Within the City: Pumapungo Archaeological Park

 In the back of the Pumapungo Museum, there are doors to the outside that lead to what is left of an ancient ruin site known as Parque Arqueologico del Pumapungo.
 The ruins found here are believed to be a part of the ancient city of Tomebamba that was first inhabited by the Cañari people before the Incas overtook it for use as a fort.